 Design resources are sometimes limited at the regional level especially for larger projects.
-The department is in the process of implementing a statewide regional design services agreement that can be used to fund contract services to assist with design or other urgent safety project needs.
+The department implemented a statewide regional design services agreement that can be used to fund contract services to assist with design or other urgent safety project needs.
 The contract will be funded via HSIP dollars specifically set aside for that purpose.